How To Stop Moths Eating Your Clothes - 10 Steps To Clothes Moth Prevention

 Use Clothes Moth Traps to identify how much of a problem you may have - unlike many other types of moths, clothes moths prefer dark, undisturbed places (think closets!) and you most likely need the assistance of pheromone moth traps to get an idea of the level of infestation you are really dealing with.

-Moth traps also only catch the adult active male moths by using the female pheromone to attract them.
+Clothes moth traps also only catch the adult active male moths by using the female pheromone to attract them.
 They help to contain growth in numbers of the clothes moths in your home by taking the males out of the breeding cycle.

 Step 3 - Cleaning Closets, Drawers, and Wardrobes where Moths can live